zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yulia says, “Are you sure we should just walk in?”
 Are you sure we should go into this cabin?
 Because, after all, it isn’t their cabi n.
 Jack responds, “I’m not dying of thirst just because you’re afraid to go in.”
 He mea ns “I’m not going to die here in the middle of nowhere just because the owner of the  cabin isn’t there.”
 He’s going to go in, even though it doesn’t belong to hi m, to see if he can find some water.

 Then he says, “Oh no!
 Nothing comes out of the tap”  (tap).
 The “tap” is another word for the faucet.
 It’s where you get water from in a sink.
-Normally you can turn a tap on, and when you do, the water comes out of t he tap.
+Normally you can turn a tap on, and when you do, the water comes out of the tap.
 But when Jack turns the tap on, nothing comes out, meaning there is no water there.

 Then he says, “Let’s see if there are any water tan ks or rain barrels out back.”
 A “water tank” (tank) is a large container that is us ed to put water in.
 Sometimes, if you live away from the city, you may have your wate r in a big tank.
 My parents used to have a small cabin up in the northern part of Minnesota near a lake, and we had a water tank where the water was kept so tha t we could have water to drink and cook and so forth.

 A “rain barrel” (barrel) is a large container that collects the water from a rainfall.
 If you live away from the city and you need water, you  might have a rain barrel that collects rain as it comes down.
 It stores the water  in the barrel so you can use it later, often to do things such as give water to pla nts and so forth.

 Yulia says, “I’m not drinking rain water or runoff from the roof.”
-Jack proposes they look for a rain barrel or a water tank in the back of the cabin, but Yulia says, “No, I’m not going to drink rainwater” – that is, t he water that comes from the sky as rain.
+Jack proposes they look for a rain barrel or a water tank in the back of the cabin, but Yulia says, “No, I’m not going to drink rainwater” – that is, the water that comes from the sky as rain.
 She is also not going to drink any “runoff ” (runoff).
 “Runoff” is water that usually has gone over some surface such as the roof  of a house.

 If you have rain on your house, the water probably goes somewhere.
 It doesn’t stay on the top of your house.
 Well, we would call that water “runoff” because it has come from some other surface or gone over some other surface.
 It has “drained,” we would say, away from your roof.
 You c ould also have runoff from a street or a road.
 “Runoff” is usually water coming from a rainstorm, but not always.
 It could be from some other machine or sour ce of liquid.